RichardLions/fluent-interface/README.md

 ### Performance

 The results from the benchmarks showed each style performed equally within an acceptable margin of error.
 However it is important to support constructing objects in place (std::vector::emplace_back(...)) because this method had the best performance.

+### Recommendation

+Strongly typing every constructor parameter is appealing and enforces type correctness.
+However in the example I found the boiler plate code mounted up quickly and started to add additional layers of indirection, resulting in an interface that was hard to use.
+I would recommend using common techniques for strongly typing literals and creating types from related types.
+This combined with well named parameters should create an interface that is easy to use and understand.

 ## Setup